dwhoppa/unit1/project/main.md

 1. The calculator should accept user input to perform basic operations (addition, subtraction, multiplication, division).
 1. The calculator can handle typical errors (e.g., division by zero) and give appropriate feedback.
-1. If the user enters the secret code ("open123"), the program will change modes and act as a password manager.
+1. If the user enters the secret code ("open123") for the first number input, the program will change modes and act as a password manager.
 1. In password manager mode, the user should be able to perform CRUD operations (Create, Replace, Update, Delete):
    * Add a password (for example, for a website).
    * View the stored passwords (only if they re-enter the secret code).